From Cubes to Twisted Cubes via Graph Morphisms in Type Theory: A Standard Cube Category

 Composition $g \circ f$ is defined to be the set-theoretic composition $(g + \mathsf{id}_2) \circ f$. \end{definition}

 What we will need is the opposite of this category, $\shcubeop$.
-While the above definition is short and abstract, a description closed to the intuitive idea of cubes is helpful for our later developments.
-Let us consider \emph{graphs} $G = (V, E)$ of nodes (vertices) and edges, where $E$ is a subset of $V \times V$.
-A standard way to implement this is to give $E$ the type $E : V \times V \to \Prop$, although we write $(s,t) : E$ for $E(s,t)$ and assume that $E$ is given in the ``total space'' formulation.
+While the above definition is short and abstract, a description close to the intuitive idea of cubes is helpful for our later developments.
+Let us consider \emph{graphs} $G = (V, E)$ of nodes (vertices) and edges, where $V$ is a set with decidable equality and $E$ is a subset of $V \times V$.
+A standard way to implement this is to let $E$ be a family of ``mere propositions''\footnote{Recall that a \emph{mere proposition}, or a \emph{subsingleton}, is a type with at most one element.}, indexed twice over $V$.
+However, we write $(s,t) : E$ for $E(s,t)$ and assume that $E$ is given in the ``total space'' formulation.
 Furthermore, in our cases $E$ will always be a \emph{decidable} subset.

 $E$ being a subset means that our graphs do \emph{not} have multiple parallel edges, i.e.\ for any pair of vertices, there is at most one edge between them, and it is decidable whether there is an edge between two given vertices.